Skip to main content

 In our last release, we introduced the project.metadata setting as a means for consumers to define their own metadata.
 This is great but it provided no other benefit, as it required consumers to open up config files to discover this metadata, or consumers to write custom abstractions/tooling.
 We want to improve the integration of this information within moon, so to start, we're introducing a new token function @meta(key).

-The @meta(key) token function can be used to access project metdata from both the project and project.metadata settings.
+The @meta(key) token function can be used to access project metadata from both the project and project.metadata settings.
 The former values will be used as-is, while the latter values will be JSON stringified (since consumers can define anything).

 With this new token, our task composition has grown even deeper.
 For example, you can define a task at the top-level that a project inherits, and then define metadata within that project for the task!
 With that said, this is more of a stopgap solution until we support true variables within configuration.